gwinnem/vue-responsive-grid-layout/README.md

 * Responsive using predefined layout's for different breakpoints.
 * GridItem automatically resizes when content change(Useful when displaying charts).

-### New Features:
-* GridLayout now has slot for GridItem.
-* Prop for displaying grid lines in GridLayout.
-* Prop for setting edit mode in GridLayout.
-Shortcuts the isDraggable and isResizable props.
-* Prop for adding border radius in GridLayout.
-Adds a 8px radius to each GridItem.
-* Prop in GridLayout for shifting GridItems horizontally when dragging instead of vertical.
-* Separated out style variables, so it is easier to restyle the component.
-* Added tab navigation support.
-* Close button in GridItem for removing the GridItem from the GridLayout.
-* Added more events to GridLayout and GridItem.

 ### Major refactorings
 * Converted code base to typescript.